-Apologies for the lack of posts – I didn’t attend therapy for two weeks due to various reasons!
-I think this will be the last post in this series: 10 seems like a good number to finish on and I’m almost there, so I think the next couple of sessions will simply be firming things up rather than starting anything new.
+Apologies for the lack of posts – I didn’t attend therapy for two weeks due to illness and bad weather.
+I think this will be the last post in this series: 10 seems like a good number to finish on and I only have a few sessions left, so I think the next couple of weeks will be more about firming things up rather than starting anything new.

 This week we focused on something that affects me a lot – anxiety about anxiety – and a valuable lesson was learned.
 Fear breeds fear.
 When we make a big deal out of particular thoughts or feelings, we make them worse.
 So when I get anxious and start to feel sick and start thinking OH MY GOD I’M GOING TO VOMIT, I get worked up and feel more nauseous and then, surprise surprise, I vomit.
 We looked at the concept of just letting thoughts or feelings ‘float past’ us, acknowledging them, but not giving them any credit.
 For example, if I’m feeling a bit hungry, my tummy might rumble.
 This is just what happens.
 I acknowledge that my tummy has rumbled, I’m a bit hungry, so go and eat a sandwich.
 The idea is to focus on anxiety or anxious thoughts in the same way – like a belly rumble.

 So when these thoughts or feelings arise, it’s about noticing that they’re there, maybe even telling myself ‘oh, I feel a bit shaky‘ or ‘I’m starting to feel a bit sick‘ but continuing on with whatever task I was doing (or starting a new one).
 Don’t give it any credit.